learn-co-curriculum/phase-1-algorithms-big-o-examples/README.md

 ```

 This approach benefits us more and more the larger our input size gets, since we
-can cut the area we're searching approximately **in half** on each iteration.
+can **cut the area we're searching approximately in half** on each iteration.
 What if we had 1000 items to look through?
-With a linear search, we'd need 1000
+With a linear search, the worst case
-steps; with this new approach, we'd need just 10:
+is that we'd need 1000 steps; with this new approach, we'd need just 10:

 ```txt
 500    n / 2